How Can I Prevent My Own Anxiety From Impacting My Dog’s Behavior?

 Consistency is key when setting boundaries and rules for your dog.
 Establish clear guidelines for acceptable behavior and enforce them consistently.
 Dogs crave structure and thrive when they understand the expectations placed on them.
 By setting consistent boundaries, you provide a sense of security and reduce uncertainty, which can contribute to anxiety.

-See also What Are Some Natural Remedies For Calming An Anxious Dog?
+See also What Are Some Common Mistakes To Avoid When Trying To Calm An Anxious Dog?

 Avoiding punishment-based training techniques